All the King’s Horses

 Researching Enough led me to psychologists, neuroscientists, Buddhist meditators, and voice, performance and life coaches.
 These explorations led me to the understanding that my “father story” was just one of several stories that was driving my obsession to be more.
 It was part of a complex, messy, entangled, self-perpetuating psychological and emotional knot of stories and associations from childhood.
 Untangling the knot would not be easy, nor immediate.

-Enough is a step towards understanding the knot, one strand at time.
+The Art of Enough is a step towards understanding the knot, one strand at time.
 It sheds light on the controlling stories of my childhood, unties them from events and experiences to which they sometimes have become inappropriately attached and lessens their power by creating new empowering narratives or in some cases reduces them to little or no narrative at all.